lee2sman/everyday/README.md

 7, 8
 spinny grid variations
 9
-SEASON - year clock. took a looong 4 hours to figure all out.
+SEASON - year clock. took a looong 4 hours to figure all out. conic-gradient polyfill.
 10, 11
-turtle + yin yang fight - uses turtle-jquery. drunkwalk/randomwalk
+turtle + yin yang fight - uses turtle-jquery. drunkwalk/randomwalk.
 12
 all i want for christmas is a ... + a .... +
 13